 I also have information about two elder sisters who remained in Scotland and never married...

 European Emigrant Heritage declines all such research requests.
 We do not undertake recreational or hobby genealogical research, nor research requested by persons about their own families.
 We begin our research cases not with family names but with the discovery of assets whose legal owners are unknown.

 We decline to undertake research for people who hope to inherit, despite the fact that they have personal beliefs or possess family lore or legends that they are entitled to inherit from a deceased relative, and that through oversight or fraud they did not receive their rightful inheritance.

 EEH Never Gives Up

 The below amazing story validates the "never give up" motto, and there are many like it.
-Often just shelving a case for a couple years until records are scanned and indexed, results in solving "unsolvable" problems.
+Often just shelving a case for a couple years until records are discovered or indexed, results in solving "unsolvable" problems.
 These Red Cross records allowed us to solve two separate estate inquiries, allowing the estates of the outstanding WWI decedents to be distributed to collateral kin.
 [Proving their death in the War, added to their military records showing single marital status, foreclosed the possibility that they later married and left issue.]

 Unknown no longer: thousands of WW1 dead could at last be identified

-London Daily Mail (Newspaper) 13 March 2009 by Alexandra Williams
+Newspaper: London Daily Mail 13 March 2009 by Alexandra Williams